DavidCardoso/my-ez-cli/CONTRIBUTING.md

 # Contribution Guidelines

 Help wanted!
-We'd love your contributions to `Tooling Dev CLI`.
+We'd love your contributions to `My Ez CLI`.

 Please review the following guidelines before contributing.

 * [I have a question...](#have-a-question)
 * [I found a bug...](#found-a-bug)